Chapter VI: Student Code of Conduct

 • Secretly or surreptitiously using or installing any photographic or video device to capture the image of another in a manner that violates the North Carolina law against secret peeping.

-• Forging or altering official school documents including, but not limited to, official transcripts and the Student Handbook.
+• Forging, misrepresenting or altering official school documents including, but not limited to, admissions documents, official transcripts and the Student Handbook.

 • Repeatedly violating the High School Academic Integrity Policy.
 (See Appendix D for a full overview of the High School Academic Integrity Policy)

-• Accumulating multiple Minor Infractions may constitute a Major Infraction at the discretion of the Associate Director of High School Life.
+• Accumulating multiple Minor Infractions may constitute a Major Infraction at the discretion of the Director of Student Conduct.

 • Engaging in conduct that puts the safety of the campus in jeopardy